lauralyeinc/team-builder/README.md

 ### STEP 1 - Setup your state

-- Import the `useState` hook and set up a state property for your team members list
+- Import the `useState` hook and set up a state property for your team members list Done. note: this is the whole list of the team, not just each person.

 - Give the state variable you just declared a default value.
 You will need to keep track of a list of team members and each team member will have several key/value pairs associated with them.
+  Done. note: array with an object that has key:value pairs. just an object wouldn't work.

-- Render your list of team members
+- Render your list of team members ??
+  Is another way to look at render return....?

 ### STEP 2 - Build your form